What Does it Mean to Study Design?

 Career Education in Graphic Design and Digital Design

 Design schools and online design courses for college credit

 Very rare is the individual who could take his or her creative talents and launch straight into a successful design career.
-The competition is tough and many skilled people are going for the best jobs.
-A bachelor's degree in design, complete with an extensive portfolio, is the accepted minimum requirement for new design recruits.
-While you may be able to teach yourself some of the graphics or design computer programs used in the industry today, a formal education provides design theory courses and opportunities to produce portfolio work through class assignments, which illustrates your mastery of design fundamentals and your ability to problem-solve.
+A bachelor's degree in design, complete with an extensive portfolio, is widely accepted as the minimum requirement for new design recruits.
+The design theory courses of a formal education can also be an excellent opportunity to create portfolio work through class assignments, illustrating your mastery of design fundamentals and your ability to problem-solve.

-An Arts & Humanities degree in design combines standard, long-held design principles with the newest computer technology.
-You'll learn how the process begins before you even get to the drawing board - how to determine the focus or purpose of the piece, or how to interpret your client's needs before you start generating ideas.
-Then you'll need to apply the rules of color, proportion, placement, and typography to your initial sketches and translate them into a computerized version where appropriate.
+An Arts & Humanities degree in design combines standard, long-held design principles with exposure to computer technology.
+You'll learn how the process begins before you even get to the drawing board -- how to determine the focus or purpose of the piece, or how to interpret your client's needs before you start generating ideas.
+Then you can begin applying the rules of color, proportion, placement and typography to your initial sketches and translate them into a computerized version where appropriate or necessary.